nodejs/node-chakracore/README.md

 #### 2a) Using the Android helper script:

 The `tools/android_build.sh` script takes as first argument the Android NDK path (in our case is `~/android-ndk-r15c`).
-The second argument is optional and is the target architecture, by default is `arm`.
+The second argument is optional and is the target architecture, which can be one of the following: `arm`, `x86`, `arm64` or `x86_64`.
+If no target architecture is provided, it will build all available architectures.
 Run:

 ```sh
 ./tools/android_build.sh ~/android-ndk-r15c
 ```

-When done, the built shared library will be placed in `out_android/arm/libnode.so`.
+When done, each built shared library will be placed in `out_android/$(ARCHITECTURE)/libnode.so`.

 #### 2b) Configure and build manually:
 Run the `android-configure` script to configure the build with the path to the downloaded NDK and the desired target architecture.